Intercellular cleft: Capillary intercellular clefts

 Most notably, intercellular clefts are described in capillary blood vessels.
 The three types of capillary blood vessels are continuous, fenestrated, and discontinuous, with continuous being the least porous of the three and discontinuous capillaries being extremely high in permeability.
 Continuous blood capillaries have the smallest intercellular clefts, with discontinuous blood capillaries having the largest intercellular clefts, commonly accompanied with gaps in the basement membrane^{6}.Often, fluid is forced out of the capillaries through the intercellular clefts.
-Fluid is push out through the intercellular cleft at the arterial end of the capillary because that's where the pressure is the highest.
+Fluid is pushed out through the intercellular cleft at the arterial end of the capillary because that's where the pressure is the highest.
 However, most of this fluid returns into the capillary at the venous end, creating capillary fluid dynamics.
-Two opposing forces achieve this balance; hydrostatic pressure and colloid osmotic pressure, using the intercellular clefts are fluid entrances and fluid exits^{4}.
+Two opposing forces achieve this balance; hydrostatic pressure and colloid osmotic pressure, using the intercellular clefts as fluid entrances and fluid exits^{4}.
 In addition, the size of the intercellular clefts and pores in the capillary will influence this fluid exchange.
 The larger the intercellular cleft, the lesser the pressure and the more fluid will flow out the cleft.
 This enlargement of the cleft is caused by contraction of capillary endothelial cells, often by substances such as histamine and bradykinin.
 However, smaller intercellular clefts do not help this fluid exchange^{3}.
 Along with fluid, electrolytes are also carried through this transport in the capillary blood vessels^{4}.
 This mechanism of fluid, electrolyte, and also small solute exchange is especially important in renal glomerular capillaries^{3}.